-- To describe patients' baseline characteristics including risk factors associated with the development of the above-mentioned endpoints. - To estimate incidence rates of the endpoints mentioned above in comparator cohorts provided by each registry in order to provide context for incidence rates observed in patients treated with filgotinib. - To compare incidence rates of the above-mentioned endpoints between patients treated with filgotinib and patients in comparator cohorts (depending on statistical power and comparability between the filgotinib cohort and the comparator cohort in relation to their underlying risk of outcome development). - To estimate incidence rates of the above-mentioned safety endpoints in very elderly patients (>=75 years) (depending on data availability).
+- To describe patients' baseline characteristics including risk factors associated with the development of the abovementioned endpoints. - To estimate incidence rates of the endpoints mentioned above in comparator cohorts provided by each registry in order to provide context for incidence rates observed in patients treated with filgotinib. - To compare incidence rates of the above-mentioned endpoints between patients treated with filgotinib and patients in comparator cohorts (depending on statistical power and comparability between the filgotinib cohort and the comparator cohort in relation to their underlying risk of outcome development). - To estimate incidence rates of the above-mentioned safety endpoints in (conditional on data availability): (i) patients who are 65 years of age and older (≥65 years); (ii) patients younger than 65 years of age, (iii) patients at high risk of endpoints (i.e., with a risk factor), and (iv) for patients without risk factors for the endpoints.